-At its heart Process Work is an awareness practice that is founded on some key principles: Our difficulties contain their own solutions when we approach them with curiosity and heart.
-By closely studying our symptoms, addictions, dreams and even the most painful experiences we can uncover wisdom and direction, and become more of who we are.
+At its heart Process Work is an awareness practice that is founded on some key principles – our difficulties contain their own solutions when we approach them with curiosity and heart and by closely studying our symptoms, addictions, dreams and even the most painful experiences we can uncover wisdom and direction, and become more of who we are.

 Process Work can be and is applied to work with individuals, couples, groups, communities and organisations.